CPCU in Good Standing FAQ

 Digital Badge Questions

-Digital badges have been issued to any CPCU who will be in Good Standing on Jan.
-1, 2021.
-If you qualify and have not yet received your digital badge, check your inbox for an email from Admin@YourAcclaim.com.
+Check your inbox for an email from Admin@Credly.com.
 Click on the link in that email.
 If you have not received this email, contact The Institutes’ Customer Success team at (800) 644-2101 or CustomerSuccess@TheInstitutes.org.
-If you just renewed your status, please allow up to 10 days to receive the email link to your digital badge.
+If you just attained Good Standing status, please allow 1-2 business days to receive the email link to your digital badge.
+If you have already claimed a Good Standing badge and have renewed your status, you will not receive a new badge.
+Your existing badge will be updated to reflect your new Good Standing end date.

 Visit our digital badge FAQ page for answers to many related questions.